andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 [^19]:	For technical details on how the invitation was sent and designed, see [notebook.andrewheiss.com/project/diss-ingos-in-autocracies/survey-technical-details/](https://notebook.andrewheiss.com/project/diss-ingos-in-autocracies/survey-technical-details/).

 [^20]:	I use Stan [@stan] through R [@rstan; @r-project] to generate 4 MCMC chains with 2,000 iterations in each chain, 1,000 of which are used for warmup.
 All chains converge; I assess convergence with visual inspection, and diagnostic plots are included the dissertation appendix.

+	I use the medians of the simulated values from the MCMC samples as coefficient estimates, and use the 2.5% and 97.5% quantiles as lower and upper limits for 95% credible intervals.
+Finally, I declare an effect statistically significant if the posterior probability of being different from zero is larger than 0.99.